Niels-Be/node-bluez/README.md

 ## Migration

 #### 0.4.x -> 1.0
 - Underling Dbus library was replaced by [dbus-next](https://github.com/dbusjs/node-dbus-next).
+If you depend on the old library, do not update.
+- [bluetooth-socket](https://github.com/waeco/node-bluetooth-socket) is no longer a required dependency, if your project depends on it install it directly.
 - `Device.getService()` was renamed to `Device.getGattService()`
 - `Bluez.getDevice()` was moved to `Adapter.getDevice()`
 - `Bluez.getAllDevicesProps()` was moved to `Adapter.listDevices()`